sofyankirat/alx-low_level_programming/0x0C-more_malloc_free/README.md

 If nmemb or size is 0, then _calloc returns NULL
 If malloc fails, then _calloc returns NULL
 FYI: The standard library provides a different function: calloc.
-Run man calloc to learn more.
+Run man calloc to learn more. script 4: Write a function that creates an array of integers.
+Prototype: int *array_range(int min, int max);
+The array created should contain all the values from min (included) to max (included), ordered from min to max
+Return: the pointer to the newly created array
+If min > max, return NULL
+If malloc fails, return NULL